 SS.8.FL.4.1 Explain that people who apply for loans are told what the interest rate on the loan will be.
 An interest rate is the price of using someone else's money expressed as an annual percentage of the loan principal.
 SS.8.FL.4.2 Identify a credit card purchase as a loan from the financial institution that issued the card.
 Explain that credit card interest rates tend to be higher than rates for other loans.
 In addition, financial institutions may charge significant fees related to a credit card and its use.
 SS.8.FL.4.3 Examine the fact that borrowers who use credit cards for purchases and who do not pay the full balance when it is due pay much higher costs for their purchases because interest is charged monthly.
 Explain how a credit card user can avoid interest charges by paying the entire balance within the grace period specified by the financial institution.
 SS.8.FL.4.4 Explain that lenders charge different interest rates based on the risk of nonpayment by borrowers.
 Describe why the higher the risk of nonpayment, the higher the interest rate charged by financial institutions, and the lower the risk of nonpayment, the lower the interest rate charged.

-SS.8.FL.5 Financial Investing
+SS.8.FL.5 Identify and analyze the means, types and risks of financial investing including personal and societal influences and the government's role in regulating investments.
 SS.8.FL.5.1 Describe the differences among the different types of financial assets, including a wide variety of financial instruments such as bank deposits, stocks, bonds, and mutual funds.
 Explain that real estate and commodities are also often viewed as financial assets.
 SS.8.FL.5.2 Calculate the amount of interest income received from depositing a certain amount of money in a bank account paying 1 percent per year and from owning a bond paying 5 percent per year in order to analyze that interest is received from money deposited in bank accounts as well as by owning a corporate or government bond or making a loan.

 SS.8.FL.5.3 Discuss that when people buy corporate stock, they are purchasing ownership shares in a business that if the business is profitable, they will expect to receive income in the form of dividends and/or from the increase in the stock's value, that the increase in the value of an asset (like a stock) is called a capital gain, and if the business is not profitable, investors could lose the money they have invested.
 SS.8.FL.5.4 Explain that the price of a financial asset is determined by the interaction of buyers and sellers in a financial market.
 SS.8.FL.5.5 Explain that the rate of return earned from investments will vary according to the amount of risk and, in general, a trade-off exists between the security of an investment and its expected rate of return.

-SS.8.FL.6 Protecting and Insuring
+SS.8.FL.6 Identify and analyze methods of protecting financial investments and personal information.